Elijah Mitchell Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Season Stats

-- Mitchell has rushed for a team-high 469 yards on 89 carries (58.6 yards per game) and three touchdowns.
+- Mitchell has carried the ball 89 times for a team-high 469 yards (58.6 per game), with three touchdowns.

-- He has tacked on nine catches for 73 yards (9.1 per game).
+- He also averages 9.1 receiving yards per game, catching nine passes for 73 yards.

-- The 49ers have called a pass in 56.0% of their plays from scrimmage this year while running the ball 44.0% of the time.
+- The 49ers have thrown the ball in 56.0% of their plays from scrimmage this year while staying on the ground 44.0% of the time.
 This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mitchell's matchup with the Rams.